radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/log-settings-commands.md

 # Log Settings Commands

-Log settings are managed from the Main Control Panel > Settings tab > Logs section > Log Settings, and can also be managed from command line using the <RLI_HOME>/bin/vdsconfig utility.
+Log settings are managed from the Main Control Panel > Settings tab > Logs section > Log Settings, and can also be managed from the RadiantOne REST API.

 ![Log Settings Commands ](Media/Image14.1.jpg)